-There’s an option to select which data fields you want displayed during activities.
+There’s an option to select which data fields you want to be displayed during activities.
 There’s also auto lap, auto pause, and the ability to track custom workouts.
 Honestly, there are just too many features and stats here to list them all.
-What you need to know is this — the vívoactive 3 is a fantastic watch for running and hiking.
+What you need to know is this — the Vívoactive 3 is a fantastic watch for running and hiking.

-Of course, Garmin also included its Elevate heart rate sensor on the vívoactive 3, and I can say this is among the most accurate wrist-worn heart rate tracking solutions you can buy right now.
+Of course, Garmin also included its Elevate heart rate sensor on the Vívoactive 3, and I can say this is among the most accurate wrist-worn heart rate tracking solutions out there.
 It’s not as accurate as a chest-worn heart rate monitor (especially during resistance training, which contracts muscles and affects blood flow), but that’s true of all smartwatches.
 However, you can pair this device with a chest strap if you’re looking for greater accuracy.
 With such a good selection of sports and activities, the device will be able to handle mostly anything you’ll want to throw at it.